Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Challenges

 \textbf{Model design and maintenance} Designing algorithms with a large amount of data for complex agrifood systems is typically a time-consuming process.
-Additionally, the resulting AI models can be sophisticated and have high computational complexity, making deployment difficult for farmers.
-Furthermore, maintaining and updating these models is crucial to meet continuous new demands throughout the long growth cycle.
-This poses a new challenge for AI service providers.
+Correspondingly, the resulting AI models can be sophisticated and have high computational complexity, making deployment difficult for farmers.
+For these issues, more efficient model design techniques, such as automated machine learning, can be used to reduce the time and complexity involved in developing AI models.
+In addition, applying lightweight models and leveraging edge computing can mitigate deployment challenges, while continuous and incremental learning strategies enable models to be up-to-date with minimal computational overheads.
+Moreover, regular maintenance and updates of AI models are crucial to adapt to new data and changing conditions.
+Therefore, it is necessary to develop user-friendly interfaces and conduct training for farmers, benefitting effective usage of AI technologies.

-\textbf{Ethical risks} In addition to accuracy, efficiency, and practicality, it is important to consider the ethical risks associated with adopting AI models.
-AI solutions are frequently employed in critical decision-making scenarios that involve access to private data.
+\textbf{Ethical risks} AI solutions are frequently employed in critical decision-making scenarios that involve access to private data.
 Improper use of such data can result in various legal issues, such as privacy breaches and malicious attacks.
 Lack of transparency can undermine the trust of farmers and consumers, leading to their reluctance to adopt AI solutions and hindering the development of AI technologies.
-Therefore, constructing trustworthy AI systems is an urgent and significant issue that demands immediate attention and resolution.
+To tackle these issues, AI systems can be designed with privacy-preserving techniques, such as differential privacy and secure multi-party computation.
+The explainable AI techniques may be useful in enhancing transparency during AI decision-making processes and building trust among users \cite{explain_agri_ai_1,explain_agri_ai_2,explain_agri_ai_3,explain_agri_ai_4}.
+In addition, establishing clear data governance policies can also mitigate ethical risks, which are essential to protect sensitive data and maintain user trust.
+The widespread implementation of AI technology in agrifood systems may raise concerns about unemployment issues, especially for easily automated jobs, such as planting and pest control.
+Nevertheless, the AI-driven agrifood systems may also create new job opportunities in data analysis, system monitoring, and model maintenance, highlighting the need for reskilling to adapt farmers to new occupational roles for better leveraging the benefits of AI methods.
+The stakeholders can be also engaged in the model development process to further ensure that AI solutions align with ethical standards and meet the needs of the agricultural community.